Christian-von-Uffel/Is-this-book-good-extension/README.md

 7. Click to 'select' the entire root folder, not any specific files
 8. You're all set!
 As you navigate the web, we'll point out shady marketing

-v1.0 was released August 28, 2019, and we have several feature ideas in the pipeline.
-To contribute more, send us a Tweet (reply or DM) at [@perfectingproduct](https://twitter.com/perfectingproduct) or email hello@perfectingproduct.com.
+To contribute, send us a Tweet (reply or DM) at [@perfectingproduct](https://twitter.com/perfectingproduct) or email hello@perfectingproduct.com.

-**Coming soon**

-*

 ### Development

 Want to contribute?
 Great!
-Open a PR and we'll happily take a look.
+Open a PR and we'll take a look.